Community Climate Fund Success Stories

 Amount awarded: £5,000

-A successful bid in August 2022 was awarded towards a solar PV installation for renewable electricity generation and batteries for on-site storage.
-On top of this, the funding covered the switch to LED lights.
-These actions push 5th/10th Horsham scouts towards their ambitious target of saving 64 tonnes of CO2 over 20 years and reduce lighting costs by 50%.
+This project enabled solar PV installation for renewable electricity generation and batteries for on-site storage.
+On top of this, funding supported a switch to LED lights in an attempt to reduce lighting costs by 50%.
+These actions represent 5th/10th Horsham scouts' ambitious target of saving 64 tonnes of Carbon emissions over 20 years.

 Barns Green Primary School